openitu/STL/doc/g191_Annex_A.md

 Usage: `basop cnt input.c [result_file_name.txt]`

-The basop_cnt tool estimates the program ROM of applications written using the ITU-T Basic Operator libraries.
+The basop_cnt tool estimates the program ROM of applications written using the ITU-T basic operators libraries.
 It counts the number of calls to basic operators in the input C source file, and also the number of calls to user‑defined functions.
 The sum of these two numbers gives an estimation of the required PROM.

 ### n.10) Complexity evaluation tool for floating-point C code